The Top 3 Estate Planning Mistakes Doctors Make

 Physicians are faced with challenges that require a different perspective on estate planning—there are no two ways around it.
 Sometimes just thinking about the estate planning process can be daunting enough—let’s not even talk implementation and keeping up with updates life or asset changes call for.
 With the right professional, the estate planning process doesn’t have to be that way.
-Here is a list of the top three mistakes we see our doctor clients make…
+Here is a list of the top three estate planning mistakes we see doctors make…

 1. NOT HAVING A PLAN!

-This is the single greatest issue we see with a physician client’s overall life and financial planning.
+The first of the top estate planning mistakes is the single greatest issue we see with a physician client’s overall life and financial planning – not having a plan.
 It is not that they think it is not important.
 It is simply that they have not gotten around to it or they don’t know where to start.
 As if residency, fellowship and early years in practice are not grueling enough, there are many questions that stall the process before it begins: “What do I even need to have in place?,” “How much will it cost?,” “How long will the entire process take?,” “Do I need an attorney or can I do it on my own?” and “Who will take our kids if we both die?”

 If you fall in this category, here are some questions to ask yourself: How do you feel about your state court deciding who will be the guardian of your minor children in the event of your premature death?
 Are you comfortable with your children receiving millions (from life insurance) at age 18 years old?
 How do you feel about your spouse remarrying and the new spouse having access to and discretion over your current marital assets?
 Experienced estate planning attorneys can help navigate these questions and more so there is clear direction when the time comes.